mikalai-hryb/notes/kubernetes.md

 ReplicaSets do not support a rolling update directly.

 To isolating Pods from a ReplicaSet you can change their labels.
 This technique may be used to remove Pods from service for debugging, data recovery, etc.

+Kubernetes team recommends using Deployments instead of directly using ReplicaSets, unless you require custom update orchestration or don't require updates at all.
 </details></li>

 <li><details>